Alex Verdugo Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Verdugo has driven home a run in 18 games this season (30.5%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..
+- In 18 games this season (30.0%), Verdugo has picked up an RBI, and in five of those games (8.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 34 of 60 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.